-The first interview is by the school that is interested in having the applicant as a student teacher.
+The first interview is by the school that is interested in having the applicant as a trainee teacher.
 If the applicant is successful, the school's feedback enables e-Qualitas to make a conditional offer of a place.
-This is confirmed after (a) the skills tests have been passed and any other conditions have been met, and (b) an e-Qualitas tutor has visited the school.
+This is confirmed after the necessary conditions have been met, and an e-Qualitas tutor has visited the school.
 The tutor checks that the applicant is indeed suitable for entry to initial teacher training, checks that the school will make appropriate arrangements for the in-school training, and works out the individualised training plan.

 How school placements work

-Schools that e-Qualitas has worked with are in London, the area around London, and further afield.
+Schools that e-Qualitas has worked with are in London and the surrounding area as well as further afield.
 As each trainee is based in one school for the majority of the training period, it is vital that the trainee and the school are a good 'fit'.
 Applicants should bear this in mind when being interviewed for a place with e-Qualitas.

 We are happy to consider working with schools that are new to our partnership ie applicants can find a school that's local to them.
 Applicants who identify the school in which they hope to train must ask the school to contact e-Qualitas for a discussion about what their responsibilities will be and to explore their capacity to train the applicant well.

-Most trainees focus on teaching the 11-16 age range for QTS assessment, though they should have some sixth form experience eg in the second school placement.
-A few trainees focus on the 14-18 age range, though they should have some Key Stage 3 experience too.
+Most secondary trainees focus on teaching the 11-16 age range for QTS assessment, though they should have some sixth form experience eg in the second school placement.
+A few trainees focus on the 14-19 age range, though they should have some Key Stage 3 experience too.

-The tuition fee has to have VAT added, unfortunately. e-Qualitas's student teachers are able to get a student loan of up to £6,000.
-VAT at 20% (ie £1,200) has to be charged to the trainee personally.
+The tuition fee has to have VAT added at 20% (£1,200). e-Qualitas's student teachers are able to get a student loan to cover the whole amount.

 We do not have an integral PGCE.
 So the course fee does not include a PGCE.
-Trainees who wish to gain a PGCE as well as QTS can do so with Leeds Beckett University, who charge approximately £2,000.
+Trainees who wish to gain a PGCE as well as QTS can add the academic award through our higher education partner at an additional cost.
 The PGCE can be undertaken during the ITT training programme or afterwards - most e-Qualitas trainees choose to do it after they have gained QTS, for workload reasons and so that they can concentrate on becoming the best possible teacher during their ITT course.